 - "If you were born in January, February or March line up at the red cone.
-If you were born in April, May or June line up at the yellow one ... " - Ask athletes to jog around a defined area.
-Tell them, "As quickly as you can, get into groups of five!"
-Have them high five their group, then start jogging in the area again.
-"As quickly as you can, get into groups of eight!"
-Keep doing this until you get athletes into the number of teams you want or until they are grouped into the right number - Count off athletes by assigning them "Football, Tennis, Baseball; Football, Tennis, Baseball..."
+If you were born in April, May or June line up at the yellow one ... " - "Get into pairs, get into groups of five, get into groups of eight, get into groups of three ... " (Keep going until you get players into the number of teams you want or until they are grouped into the right number.) - Count off players by assigning them "Football, Tennis, Baseball; Football, Tennis, Baseball..."
 Then, have players stand with those teammates who have the same sport.
 In this example, you will have three groups.